 What are your parenting styles?
 Who will be the disciplinary parent?
 If there were kids before your relationship how will that be handled?
 Also, kids are the number 2 reason for divorce.
 Don't allow childer to ruin your marriage.
 Have the kid conversation

 before getting married.
 But also remember, kids, are not a reason to be together.
 If you're unhappy then your kids will be too.

 Are you a family-oriented person?
 Do you spend every holiday with your parents and siblings?
 Is it important that your spouse get along with your family and vise versa?
-If so do some due diligence. bring them around before marriage and see how they interact.
+If so do some due diligence.
+Bring them around before marriage and see how they interact.

 See if it's easy or strange.
 Decide if that's important to you.
 Some people don't care, they feel like they are in the relationship, not their family.
 If that's how you feel, fine but if not, know how it will all work together.

-two people who are used to being independent.
+for two people who are used to being independent.
 When independence goes wrong, it can make or break the relationship.
 Sometimes it's ok to give up control and your independence.